Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices: Dynamical Correlations

-They are related by $A^{<}_{jk}(\omega)=e^{-\beta\omega} A^{>}_{jk}(\omega)$ at finite temperature $T=(k_B\beta)^{-1}$.
+They are related by $A^{-}_{jk}(\omega)=e^{-\beta\omega} A^{+}_{jk}(\omega)$ at finite temperature $T=(k_B\beta)^{-1}$.
 Transforming to momentum space, we have

-We can prove\cite{sm} that both $A^{\pm}(q,\omega)$ and the local spectral function $A_{jj}^{\pm}(\omega)$ are nonnegative real numbers, and hence have probability-density interpretation.
+In Appendix.\ref{sec:GF:analytic} we prove that both $A^{\pm}(q,\omega)$ and the local spectral function $A_{jj}^{\pm}(\omega)$ are nonnegative real numbers, and hence have probability-density interpretation.
 For example, $A^{\pm}(q,\omega)$ correspond to the probability density for a particle (hole) to be excited (filled) at a given momentum $q$ and energy $\omega$.